thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-wallet.md

 * [ImportWallet](../api-ref/core-api-ref-remote-procedure-calls-wallet.md#importwallet): imports private keys from a file in wallet dump file format (see the [`dumpwallet` RPC](../api-ref/core-api-ref-remote-procedure-calls-wallet.md#dumpwallet)).
 These keys will be added to the keys currently in the wallet.
 This call may need to rescan all or parts of the block chain for transactions affecting the newly-added keys, which may take several minutes.

 ## EncryptWallet

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Requires <<glossary:wallet>> support (**unavailable on masternodes**)."
+> Requires <<glossary:wallet>> support (**unavailable on masternodes**).
-}
-[/block]

 The [`encryptwallet` RPC](../api-ref/core-api-ref-remote-procedure-calls-wallet.md#encryptwallet) encrypts the wallet with a passphrase.
 This is only to enable encryption for the first time.
 After encryption is enabled, you will need to enter the passphrase to use private keys.

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "**Warning:** if using this RPC on the command line, remember that your shell probably saves your command lines (including the value of the passphrase parameter).
+> **Warning:** if using this RPC on the command line, remember that your shell probably saves your command lines (including the value of the passphrase parameter).
 In addition, there is no RPC to completely disable encryption.
-If you want to return to an unencrypted wallet, you must create a new wallet and restore your data from a backup made with the [`dumpwallet` RPC](../api-ref/core-api-ref-remote-procedure-calls-wallet.md#dumpwallet)."
+If you want to return to an unencrypted wallet, you must create a new wallet and restore your data from a backup made with the [`dumpwallet` RPC](../api-ref/core-api-ref-remote-procedure-calls-wallet.md#dumpwallet).
-}
-[/block]

 *Parameter #1---a passphrase*

 Name | Type | Presence | Description